Ingrid Alexandra, Crown Princess of Norway: Birth and baptism

-Born on 21 January 2004 at 9:13 am in The National Hospital, part of the Oslo University Hospital in Oslo, Princess Ingrid Alexandra is the first child and only daughter of Crown Prince Haakon, heir apparent to the throne.
+Ingrid Alexandra was born at 09:13 on 21 January 2004 at The National Hospital, part of the Oslo University Hospital in Oslo, the first child and only daughter of King Haakon VIII, and his wife, Queen Mette-Marit, then Crown Prince and Crown Princess.
 She is the granddaughter of King Harald V and Queen Sonja.
-Her mother, Crown Princess Mette-Marit, has a son named Marius Borg Høiby, born in 1997 from a previous unmarried relationship with Morten Borg.
+She has an older half-brother, Marius Borg Høiby, born in 1997 from her mother's prior relationship, and a younger brother, Prince Sverre Magnus of Norway.

 Ingrid Alexandra was baptised by Bishop Gunnar Stålsett in the chapel of the Royal Palace on 17 April 2004.
 Her grandfather the King, her aunt Princess Märtha Louise, King Frederik X of Denmark, the Crown Princess of Sweden, King Felipe VI of Spain, and her maternal grandmother Marit Tjessem were her godparents.
 The then-Crown Prince of Denmark and then-Prince of Asturias were unable to attend the christening due to their respective weddings scheduled to occur within a month of the christening.

 On 31 August 2019, Ingrid Alexandra was confirmed in the Palace Chapel in Oslo with all her godparents present.